royal-lang/rl/README.md

 ---

-Bausslang is a static typed programming language as a simple learning project on developing a C-like programming language inspired by D, C#, Rust, Go, C and C++.
+Bausslang is a static typed programming language created as a simple learning project.
+The goal is to create a C-like programming language inspired by D, C#, Rust, Go, C and C++.

+Eventually the goal is to write the compiler in itself.

 It will intiailly use a C compiler as the backend but will be abstract enough to have that changed in the future.